 There are various side characters, mostly opposing kendo teams, who get varying degrees of spotlight.
 Most of these characters are funny and likable, but they didn’t get enough spotlight in my opinion.
 I would’ve liked to have seen a sequel to get a rematch against most of the people we saw them fight.

-In terms of learning about the sport, you do learn a fair degree about the footwork, stances, terms, strikes and strategies involved in kendo, and I really enjoyed learning about the sport as it’s always been one to intrigue me after seeing it showcased in several forms of media.
+In terms of learning about the sport, you do learn a fair degree about the footwork, stances, terms, strikes and strategies involved in kendo.
+I really enjoyed learning about the sport as it’s always been one to intrigue me after seeing it displayed in several forms of media.

 This show handles both the drama and the comedy extremely well.
 None of the drama was unbelievable or seemed like it was thrown in to hook audiences.
 Some of the situations seemed a bit hokey like the tournament involving a serious cheater (and by serious I mean she injures people before the match to either make them quit before the match even starts or to humiliate them and make them suffer during the match if they decide to fight anyway) but it’s nothing too drastic.

-Art: The art was very sharp, bright and appealing.
-It mixed a shoujo-like style with more realistic very well.
+Art and Animation: The art was very sharp, bright and appealing.
+It mixed a shoujo-like style with one that is more realistic very well.
 The animation was also very fluid and clean with nary a hiccup or odd scene in sight.

 Voice acting: English – Funimation provides superb quality yet again.
 The English dub was excellent, maybe one of their best works I’ve seen so far.
 Only thing I’d note is that Tama is just too quiet sometimes.